-CNBC Spotlights Promising Young Startups on the Path to Becoming Tomorrow's Household Names
+CNBC Spotlights Promising Start-Ups on the Path to Becoming Tomorrow's Household Names

-ENGLEWOOD CLIFFS, N.J., October 9, 2018 ― CNBC, First in Business Worldwide, today announced the Upstart 100, a list that showcases a diverse group of up-and-coming companies that are breaking barriers on the path to becoming tomorrow's household names.
+ENGLEWOOD CLIFFS, N.J., November 12, 2019 ― CNBC, First in Business Worldwide, today announced the CNBC Upstart 100, a list featuring a promising crop of young start-ups that are building and scaling businesses that have the potential to become household names.

-To stay a part of the conversation, follow @CNBCTech and #Upstart100 on Twitter.
+To be a part of the conversation, post and tweet using #Upstart100.

 For more information contact: